-- 3. If the Employer changes the name of an Acquired Store or New Store to a unionized banner, (e.g. Save-On-Foods, PriceSmart Foods, Urban Fare, Cooper's Foods, Bulkley Valley Wholesale), the collective agreement for that banner shall apply to the Acquired Store or New Store where the name has been so changed, but not to any other Acquired Stores or New Stores where the name has not been so changed. - 4.
-The acquisition of an Acquired Store and the opening of a New Store that is in close proximity to a Save-On-Foods store shall constitute a proximity event under Letter of Understanding #12 Job Security Guarantee. - 5.
+- 3. If the Employer changes the name of an Acquired Store or New Store to a unionized banner, (e.g. Save-On-Foods, PriceSmart Foods, Urban Fare, Cooper's Foods, Bulkley Valley Wholesale), the collective agreement for that banner shall apply to the Acquired Store or New Store where the name has been so changed, but not to any other Acquired Stores or New Stores where the name has not been so changed.
+The Employer commits to converting a minimum of 5 stores and up to 15 stores to a unionized banner named in this paragraph prior to December 31, 2028. - The acquisition of an Acquired Store and the opening of a New Store that is in close proximity, including convenience stores, drug stores and pharmacies to a Save-On-Foods store shall constitute a proximity event under Letter of Understanding #12 - Job Security Guarantee. - 5.
 The Employer remains committed to growing its primary banner Save-On-Foods.
-The Employer agrees that it will not grow non-union banner stores while reducing Save-On-Foods stores from the number that exist as of the date of this Letter Agreement (115), except due to circumstances outside of the Employer's control.
+The Employer agrees that it will not grow non-union banner stores while reducing Save-On-Foods stores from the number that exist as of the date of this Letter Agreement (118) except due to circumstances outside of the Employer's control.
 Examples of circumstances outside of the Employer's control include but are not limited to: a lessor decides to terminate or not renew a lease agreement with the Employer, or a natural disaster occurs that requires the store to close.
 Arbitrator Chris Sullivan, or another arbitrator mutually agreed to by the parties, has jurisdiction to determine whether a Save-On-Foods store is closed due to circumstances outside of the Employer's control. - 6.
 No bargaining unit work or department covered by any of the Union's collective agreements with the Employer will be taken out of and transferred to an Acquired Store or New Store. - 7.
 This agreement does not limit, in any manner, the Union's right to seek to organize non-union employees at Acquired Stores or New Stores. - 8.
 The Parties can rely on this binding Letter Agreement in any proceeding, including but not limited to arbitration and labour relations board proceedings.
 Without limiting the foregoing, the Employer has the right to rely on this agreement if the Union were to ever seek to assert representational rights under this collective agreement, including LOU #7, or any other collective agreement, for the Acquired Stores or New Stores. - 9.
-The parties expressly agree that this Letter Agreement is binding on the parties beyond March 31, 2023.
+The parties expressly agree that this Letter Agreement is binding on the parties beyond March 31, 2023 and shall continue to be reviewed by the parties upon expiry of any timelines outlined in this letter.